aidionidis/avr_uart/README.md

 avr_uart
 ========

-Firmware and primitive layer for simple UART use on atTiny2313
+Firmware and primitive layer for simple UART